UB-Mannheim/AustrianNewspapers/README.md

 1) **Special characters**:
     - Long s (ſ)
     - Fractions (¼ ½ ¾ ⅐ ⅑ ⅒ ⅓ ⅔ ⅕ ⅖ ⅗ ⅘ ⅙ ⅚ ⅛ ⅜ ⅝ ⅞)
+    - Fraction slash (⁄) (U+2044), if
+        - can't be transcribed by a unicode fraction representation
+        - numerator and denominator are not on the same baseline height
     - R rotunda (ꝛ)
     - Dagger (†)
     - Black Right Pointing Index (☛)